a3magic3pocket/a3magic3pocket.github.io/_posts/2023-11-20-next-reference-error-self-is-not-defined.md

 ---
-title: next.js 빌드 시 ReferenceError: self is not defined 해결
+title: next.js 빌드 시 ReferenceError\\: self is not defined 해결
 date: 2023-11-20 18:15:03 +0900
 categories: [react]
 tags: [next, react]    # TAG names should always be lowercase